json-ld/scrawl.js/README.md

     -V, --version                output the version number
     -d, --directory <directory>  The directory to process.
-    -m, --html                   If set, write the minutes to an index.html file -w, --wordpress              If set, publish the minutes to the blog -e, --email                  If set, publish the minutes to the mailing list -t, --twitter                If set, publish the minutes to Twitter -g, --google                 If set, publish the minutes to G+
+    -m, --html                   If set, write the minutes to an index.html file -e, --email                  If set, publish the minutes to the mailing list -t, --twitter                If set, publish the minutes to Twitter -g, --google                 If set, publish the minutes to G+